 \section{Relationship Between Model Performance and CP Metrics}

-Table \ref{tab:supp_acc_imagenet}, Table \ref{tab:supp_acc_c10}, and Table \ref{tab:supp_acc_c100} report the numerical values corresponding to Fig. \ref{fig:exp_1_lp_metrics}, showcasing the relationship between the linear probing accuracy of each model, and the CP performance in terms of set size and coverage gap for ImageNet, CIFAR-10, and CIFAR-100, respectively.
+Table \ref{tab:cifar10_performance}, Table \ref{tab:cifar100_performance}, and Table \ref{tab:imagenet_performance} report the numerical values corresponding to Figure~\ref{fig:exp_1_lp_metrics}, showcasing the relationship between the linear probing accuracy of each model, and the CP performance in terms of set size and coverage gap for CIFAR-10, and CIFAR-100, and ImageNet respectively.